Welcome from the Department Chair

 Our Services and Space

 WMed’s medical school librarians are located in the Information Commons at the W.E.
 Upjohn M.D.
 Campus in downtown Kalamazoo and by appointment in the Victor A. Berglund, M.D.
 Medical Library at the Oakland Drive Campus.
-Our librarians also meet and provide information consults with WMed-employed faculty and residents at other WMed locations, the Family Health Center, and Borgess Medical Center and Bronson Methodist Hospital by appointment.
+Our librarians also meet and provide information consults with WMed-employed faculty and residents at other WMed locations, the Family Health Center, and Ascension Borgess Hospital and Bronson Methodist Hospital by appointment.

 The Information Commons at the Upjohn Campus features individual and group study areas, reading spaces, access to computer equipment and printing, as well as a reference area for information consultations with a medical librarian.
 We welcome all WMed community faculty, employees, and currently enrolled students to access our space and resources.
 All of our resources are remotely accessible to community faculty, employees, and currently enrolled students with a WMed network login and password.
 Additionally, databases, journals, and books can be accessed through libguides.